Christy Mathewson: New York Giants (1900–1916)

-From 1900 to 1904, Mathewson established himself as a premier pitcher.
-Posting low earned run averages and winning nearly 100 games, Mathewson helped lead the Giants to their first National League title in 1903, and a berth in first World Series.
-Though no World Series was held in 1904, the Giants captured the pennant, prompting McGraw to proclaim them as the best team in the world.
+From 1903 to 1905, Mathewson established himself as a premier pitcher.
+Posting low earned run averages and winning nearly 100 games, Mathewson helped lead the Giants to their first National League title in 1904.
+Though no World Series was held that year, McGraw proclaimed the Giants as the best team in the world.

 Mathewson strove even harder in 1905.
 After switching to catcher, Roger Bresnahan had begun collaborating with Mathewson, whose advanced memory of hitter weaknesses paved the way for a historic season.
 Pinpoint control guided Mathewson's pitches to Bresnahan's glove.
 In 338 innings, Mathewson walked only 64 batters.
 He shut out opposing teams eight times, pitching entire games in brief 90-minute sessions.
 Besides winning 31 games, Mathewson recorded an earned run average of 1.28 and 206 strikeouts.
 He led the National League in all three categories, earning him the Triple Crown.

 Mathewson's Giants won the 1905 World Series over the Philadelphia Athletics.
 Mathewson was the starting pitcher in game one, and pitched a four-hit shutout for the victory.
 Three days later, with the series tied 1–1, he pitched another four-hit shutout.
 Then, two days later in game five, he threw a six-hit shutout to clinch the series for the Giants.
 In a span of only six days, Mathewson had pitched three complete games without allowing a run, while giving up only 14 hits.

 The next year, Mathewson lost much of his edge, owing to an early-season diagnosis of diphtheria.
 McGraw pulled over 260 innings from him, but these were plagued with struggle.
 Though he maintained a 22–12 record, his 2.97 earned run average was well above the league average of 2.62.
 His 1.271 walks plus hits per innings pitched, quite uncharacteristic of him, was due to an increased number of hits and walks.